Understanding DPA Agreements for GDPR Compliance

 Key Requirements of a DPA

-The GDPR DPA contains several key requirements that both the data controller and processor must adhere to:
+There are several key GDPR data processing agreement requirements that both the data controller and processor must adhere to:

 - Purpose and Scope: The agreement must specify the purpose of data processing, what types of personal data will be processed, and the duration of processing.